Land values plunge as groundwater law dims farm prospects

 Photo/Caleb Hampton

-SPECIAL REPORT: This is the first of two stories about SGMA’s impact reported from the San Joaquin Valley.
+SPECIAL REPORT: This is the first of two stories about the impact of California's Sustainable Groundwater Management Act on farmers in the San Joaquin Valley.
+Click here to read the second story.

 By Caleb Hampton